BRINGING YOUR PUPPY HOME

 Some puppies fall asleep in their carrier right away.
 Others may voice their opinion about being stuck in there away from you.
 If your puppy is quiet let him be, but if he is upset while waiting for your flight to arrive or pre-boarding take him out and hold him.
 Place him back inside the carrier before boarding.
 Once you are onboard the airplane the puppy carrier will fit under the seat in front of you and the noise/movement puts puppy right to sleep.

-We recommend preparing yourself with a response to "can I pet your puppy?" which goes something like this; "thank you for asking, but he is too young to be fully vaccinated and I need to protect him for now" and you can add :"However he IS super cute isn't he, so here is Juniper Ridge's information so you can get your own puppy;) " or "thank you for asking but he is in training".
+We recommend preparing yourself with a response to "can I pet your puppy?" which goes something like this; "thank you for asking, but he is too young to be fully vaccinated and I need to protect him for now" and you may add :"However he IS super cute isn't he, so here is Juniper Ridge's information so you can get your own puppy;) " or "thank you for asking but he is in training".
 You DO, of course, want to continue to socialize your puppy asap; but with people you know, who have not been around other animals, and who have just thoroughly washed their hands.

 TAKING PUPPY POTTY

 Do not place your puppy on the airport floor, benches or seats without setting down a pee pad protector.
 Do not take your puppy to airport dog play or potty designated areas.
 Keep your puppy in his carrier or in your lap.
 If your travel includes a layover, or after arriving at your final airport find a secluded area behind an unmanned counter, etc; where you can spread out one of your puppy pee pads.
 Keep you puppy corralled on his pad and encourage him to eliminate by saying"go potty, go potty" in a happy relaxed voice.
 He may take a few minutes, but if he has to go, he will!
 Remember to praise him when he does.
 Offer him a small drink of fresh water in his pop up bowl, wrap up the pee pad, and enclose in one of the supplied pick up bags if necessary and dispose of.

 ROAD TRIP WITH YOUR PUPPY